What is Data Loss Prevention (DLP)?

 Representing a key cybersecurity threat regardless of the size and industry of the business, companies adopting a DLP tool can ensure protection against both malicious and inadvertent insider attacks.

-By deploying a DLP solution, organizations can set security policies and ensure that critical data is accessed only by authorized personnel, thus preventing a data leakage, or data theft and the consequences that such an incident would imply.
+By deploying a DLP solution, organizations can set security policies and ensure that critical data is accessed only by authorized personnel, thus preventing data leakage or data theft and the consequences that such an incident would imply.

 Safeguard customer data

 With data breaches on the rise and regulations being in full swing, customer data protection should be prioritized more than ever by companies.